Steve987321/toadclicker/README.md

 # toadclicker
 a clicker made for minecraft with lots of features. https://discord.gg/xVcj9NaDwr

+The source in github is from version 1.6.2.
+If you want the source of newer versions (with updates) you can dm me and name your price.

 ## Installation
 You can download the autoclicker [here](https://github.com/Steve987321/toadclicker/releases/)